 - Significant and permanent scarring or disfigurement.

 When the Palm Beach Sheriff's Office write out an accident scene investigation report, they may indicate who they believe to be at fault for the accident.
 However, the police report conclusion does not always hold up in court.
 The other driver may have lied about the cause of the accident or the officer got the facts wrong.
 You may still be able to win your case by showing evidence at trial that you were not entirely at fault, even if the police report says you caused the accident.
-Talk to your car accident lawyer about challenging the police report in your case.
+Talk to your Palm Beach accident attorney about challenging the police report in your case.